pdf-association/arlington-pdf-model/README.md

 - PDF array objects must also have `[` and `]` and, of course, do **not** use commas between array elements.
 - PDF Boolean (keywords) are always lowercase `true` and `false`.
 - Logical Boolean values related to the description of PDF objects in the Arlington data model are always uppercase `TRUE`/`FALSE`.
-- TSV column names (a.k.a. fields) are shown double-quoted (`"`) in documentation to hopefully avoid confusion.
+- TSV field names (a.k.a. columns) are shown double-quoted (`"`) in documentation to hopefully avoid confusion.

-TSV columns are always in the following order and tabs must exist for all columns:
+TSV fields are always in the following order and TABs must exist for all fields:

 1. "[**Key**](#Key)" - key in dictionary, or integer index into an array.
 ASTERISK (`*`) represents a wildcard and means any key/index.
 1. "[**Type**](#Type)" - one or more of the pre-defined Arlington types separated by SEMI-COLONs `;`.